 a Insufficient data to estimate the effect, though responses may be similar to N2O and N2.

-Landscape Measure 2: Introducing catch crops
+Landscape Measure 2: Use of cover crops in arable rotations

-423. Introducing catch crops (sometimes called “cover crops”) following the main crop will help to reduce nitrate leaching (Gabriel and others, 2012).
+423. Introducing cover crops (sometimes called “catch crops”) following the main crop will help to reduce nitrate leaching (Gabriel and others, 2012).
 Such crops can be placed strategically in a landscape at target locations to reduce nitrate run-off.
-Nitrate originating from post-harvest decomposition and mineralization is taken up by catch crops between the main cropping season.
-Catch crops also help reduce the risk of soil surface fluxes (erosion) and surface sediment and Nr transport to streams.
-At the start of the new growing season, catch crops are ploughed into the soil (for example, as “green manure”), and provide additional organic matter and nutrients to the subsequent crop, which can be especially beneficial in intensively cultivated Mediterranean conditions (Karyoti and others, 2018).
+Nitrate originating from post-harvest decomposition and mineralization is taken up by cover crops between the main cropping season.
+Cover crops also help reduce the risk of soil surface fluxes (erosion) and surface sediment and Nr transport to streams.
+At the start of the new growing season, cover crops are ploughed into the soil (for example, as “green manure”), and provide additional organic matter and nutrients to the subsequent crop, which can be especially beneficial in intensively cultivated Mediterranean conditions (Karyoti and others, 2018).
 Under continental Russian conditions, Lukin and others (2014) found that growing a crop of oil radish after solid manure or slurry application led to substantially reduced losses to groundwater of both ammonium and nitrate, as well as for phosphorus and potassium.

-424. Winter catch crops are used in some circumstances to minimize soil mineral N concentrations over the high-risk period for nitrate leaching, but their success in increasing N use efficiency over the whole cropping cycle depends on effective management of the cover crop residue and appropriate amendment to the fertilization of the subsequent crop.
+424. Winter cover crops are used in some circumstances to minimize soil mineral N concentrations over the high-risk period for nitrate leaching, but their success in increasing N use efficiency over the whole cropping cycle depends on effective management of the cover crop residue and appropriate amendment to the fertilization of the subsequent crop.
 Most importantly, the cover crops must be planted early so they are well-established before the high-risk period.

-425. Incorporation of catch crops is beneficial for increasing soil C and N stocks, but bears the risk of increased soil NH3, N2O and NOx emissions associated with mineralization following the incorporation of the catch crops into the soil (Sanz-Cobena and others, 2014; Xia and others, 2018; Abdalla and others, 2019).
+425. Incorporation of cover crops is beneficial for increasing soil C and N stocks, but bears the risk of increased soil NH3, N2O and NOx emissions associated with mineralization following the incorporation of the cover crops into the soil (Sanz-Cobena and others, 2014; Xia and others, 2018; Abdalla and others, 2019).
 An integrated management of cover crops adapted to local conditions can maximize agroenvironmental benefits while reducing trade-offs (Tribuillois and others 2016, Quemada and others, 2020).
 In colder climates, freeze-thaw cycles over the winter period can cause significant nutrient release and N2O emissions (Wagner-Riddle and others, 2017).
 In order to minimize N loss, it is necessary to time tillage operations in order to optimize synchrony between N release and uptake by the subsequent crop.
-Where there is an N surplus, cover crops will not mitigate losses unless they displace imported N (for example, reducing N inputs to compensate N savings; Principle 6).
+Where there is an N surplus, cover crops will not mitigate losses unless they displace imported N (for example, reducing N inputs to compensate N savings; principle 6).

 Table VI.2